-The Contractor shall furnish six (6) bound copies of all final reports related to the equipment including testing, initial operation, load rejection and load acceptance tests and the index and capacity tests.
-The reports shall be bound for permanent reference use.
+The Contractor shall furnish final reports related to the new generator including testing, initial operation, load rejection and load acceptance tests and the index and capacity tests.

 2.1.9.20.19 Photographs

 The Contractor shall furnish progress photographs of the shop and field erection work done.
 Photographs shall be taken at approximately quarterly intervals.
 Photographs shall be approximately 200 mm by 250 mm in size including a margin on one 250 mm side for binding.
 Approximately twenty-five (25) views each of the turbine and generator and five (5) views each of the inlet valves, governing system and excitation system will be required.
 Each photograph shall contain upon its face the date, the name of the manufacturer and the title of the view taken.